 - Curriculum Approval Committee (Faculty and Academic Administration)

-- General Education Committee (Faculty and Academic Administration)
+- General Education Review Team (Faculty and Academic Administration)

 Section 2.
 Membership of the above committees and any others subsequently created shall be determined in accordance with these Bylaws.